hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 *Read this in other languages: [English](ikev2-howto.md#configure-ikev2-vpn-clients), [简体中文](ikev2-howto-zh.md#配置-ikev2-vpn-客户端).*

-**Note:** If you want to generate certificates for additional VPN clients, or export configuration for an existing client, just run the [helper script](#using-helper-scripts) again.
-Use option `-h` to show detailed usage information.
+**Note:** The password for client configuration files can be found in the output of the IKEv2 helper script.
+If you want to add or export IKEv2 client(s), just run the [helper script](#using-helper-scripts) again.
+Use option `-h` to show usage information.

 * [Windows 7, 8.x and 10](#windows-7-8x-and-10)
 * [OS X (macOS)](#os-x-macos)